Translation between English and German

 To rely on / upon / with or what?

 For example, the English verb "to rely on" can be used with different prepositions, such as "on", "upon" or "with", depending on the context.
-However, in the translation into German, the correct preposition must be chosen to preserve the meaning of the sentence.
+When translating into German, however, the correct preposition must be chosen in order to preserve the meaning of the sentence.

 Another example is the English verb "to think about".
-In German, this verb can be used with different prepositions, depending on the context, such as "about", "to" or "think about".
+In German, this verb can be used with different prepositions depending on the context, such as "über", "an" or "nachdenken".
 It is important to understand the context of the sentence and to choose the correct preposition in the translation in order to convey the meaning of the sentence correctly.

-An important aspect of the translation from English to German is the grammar.
-In English, the formulation is often active, while in German a passive formulation is preferred.
+An important aspect when translating from English to German is the grammar.
+English often uses an active formulation, whereas German prefers a passive formulation.

-For example, the English sentence "John baked the cake" would be translated in German rather as "The cake was baked by John", i.e. phrased passively.
-It is important to keep this in mind to ensure that the meaning of the sentence is correctly rendered and that the translation is fluent and grammatically correct.
+For example, the English sentence "John baked the cake" would be translated in German as "Der Kuchen wurde von John gebacken", i.e. passively formulated.
+It is important to bear this in mind to ensure that the meaning of the sentence is conveyed correctly and that the translation is fluent and grammatically correct.

 False friends when translating between German and English